kluctl/kluctl/README.md

 as long as access to the kluctl project and clusters is available.
 This means, that you can use it from your local machine, from your CI/CD pipelines or any automation platform/system that allows to call custom tools.

-If you want to follow a pull based GitOps flow, then you can use the Kluctl Controller, which then allows you to use `KluctlDeployment` custom resources to define your Kluctl deployments.

 ## What can I do with Kluctl?

 Kluctl allows you to define a Kluctl project, which in turn defines Kluctl